mattjhill/find_tgt_info/README.md

 You can save the ouput to a file instead of having it output to terminal with `--save_table`.
 Likewise, you can save the plot with `--save_plot`.

 `python find_tgt_info.py 0.0 0.0 --save_table visibility.txt --save_plot visibility.png`

-# A note on sexagesimal coordinates

-There is a known bug which causes an error when inputting sexagesimal coordinates which have a negative sign.
-This is due to the fact that the python ArgumentParser() looks for optional arguments starting with a `-` character.
-You can work around this by specifying optional arguments before the coordinates in the command line and then prefacing the declination with a `--`.
-E.g.

-`python find_tgt_info.py --instrument nircam 00:00:00 -- -10:00:00`